Our volunteers living in Uganda will call the suburb of Lugala home which is home to some of the best parts of the whole semester.

-See typical day looks like + insider tips in this volunteering in Uganda guide.
+Don't miss this — See typical day looks like while volunteering in Uganda.

 Help Out With Clean Water Projects